 Next to the ponds lies Manor Farm - this covers the whole area between the GNR line (later the Northern Line), Green Lane (now the North Circular), East End Road, and the section of Squires Lane which is now Manor View.

 Note that in the period shown in this map, there were no properties evident in Squires Lane; the only properties visible in this section of the map in East End Road were Avenue House and the Manor House, plus Manor Farm and an unidentified property opposite; terraced houses had begun to be constructed near the station in Station Road and Lichfield Grove and also in Long Lane; however there was development around St Mary's Church and school, Christ's College; and along Regent's Park Road and Hendon Lane.
 A substantial amount of land is described as 'Claigmar Vineyard' where the Kay family had been producing vegetables, grapes (and maybe wine) in around 160 greenhouses.
 This land was eventually built over in the 1920s (ref k)

-The photo on the left shows the view from the Cricket Field, while the one below was probably taken from where Briarfield Avenue is now located – with Manor View to the right of the fence where the boys are fishing.
+The photo on the left shows the view from what is now the Cricket Field (the cows are on the central island), while the one below was probably taken from where Briarfield Avenue is now located – with Manor View to the right of the fence where the boys are fishing and the island on the left.
 In the second photo, you can also see the original gates to The Avenue on the other side of Squires Lane.

 House building in Manor view - the first wave

 The first houses to be built in what is now known as Manor View were the twelve Victorian semi-detached properties called 'Manor Villas' located on the section of the road that now lies between Rosemary Avenue and Briarfield Avenue.
 These were all occupied in the 1901 census, and from details relating to this row of houses in the 1910 Lloyd George 'Domesday' Survey (ref l), it seems likely that they were built in around 1898.